-The aim is to improve the way we develop and support football across the globe, so that football can reach its potential in every nation and so that everyone that wants to take part can do so without barriers.
+The aim is to improve the way we develop and support football across the globe so that football can reach its potential in every single country, and so that everyone that wants to take part can do so without barriers.

-FIFA Forward 1.0 has achieved some impressive development results with member associations having been supported financially both in their daily operations but also in setting new strategic long term goals and by implementing tailor-made development projects to provide football infrastructures, competitions and to promote and advance women’s football.
+FIFA Forward 1.0 achieved some impressive development results with member associations having been supported financially both in their daily operations but also in setting new strategic long-term goals and by implementing tailor-made development projects to provide football infrastructure, competitions and to promote and advance women’s football.
 More than half of FIFA’s member associations, those with more limited financial capacity, were able to properly equip their youth and women’s national teams and to participate in numerous international competitions and tournaments with the support of Forward solidarity funding for travel and equipment needs.

-On 13 June 2018, the FIFA Congress decided to increase the investment in the FIFA Forward Development Programme still further for the next cycle, 2019-2022 with a 20% increase in the annual entitlement for each of the 211 member associations and six confederations.
+On 13 June 2018, the FIFA Congress decided to increase the investment in FIFA Forward even further for the next cycle, 2019-2022, with a 20% increase in the annual entitlement for each of the 211 member associations and the six confederations.

-In addition to the above decision, the member associations were able to provide their feedback during the twelve FIFA Executive Football Summits which took place from November 2017 to March 2018.
-The experiences and the learnings of the members and the FIFA Administration across the two and a half years of implementation, alongside consultation with the competent FIFA committees, led to the adoption of an amended set of Regulations which were approved and adopted by the FIFA Council at its meeting in Kigali on 26 October 2018 – the FIFA Forward Development Programme Regulations 2.0.
+In addition, FIFA’s member associations were able to provide their feedback at the 12 FIFA Executive Football Summits which took place between November 2017 and March 2018.
+The experiences and the learnings of the members and the FIFA administration in the two and a half years in which FIFA Forward has been in operation, coupled with consultation with the relevant FIFA committees, led to the adoption of an amended set of regulations, which were approved and adopted by the FIFA Council at its meeting in Kigali on 26 October 2018 – the FIFA Forward Development Programme Regulations 2.0.

-The core principles, approach and procedures of FIFA Forward 1.0, largely remain, whilst certain elements have been adapted to reflect the increase in the member associations’ entitlements and the needs for greater football development and reporting on the programme achievements and its legacy and impact.
+The core principles, approach and procedures of FIFA Forward 1.0 largely remain intact, whilst certain elements have been adapted to reflect the increase in the member associations’ entitlements and the needs for greater football development and reporting on the programme achievements and its legacy and impact.

-1) An investment of USD 6,000,000 per Member Association for the 4-year cycle to support operational needs and developments projects whilst an additional USD 1,000,000 is allocated to those member associations with annual revenues of USD 4 million or less in order to support their travel and equipment needs.
+1) An investment of USD 6,000,000 per member association for the four-year cycle to support operational needs and development projects whilst an additional USD 1,000,000 is allocated to those member associations with an annual revenue of USD 4 million or less in order to support their travel and equipment needs.

 i) USD 500,000 released in January each year for day-to-day activities, administration and running costs.